The Administrative Policies

 4. Conflict of Interest

 Duquesne University TAP #45, Conflict of Interest in Grants and Sponsored Research Projects, sets forth procedures and guidelines to be followed in resolving actual and potential grant applicant’s conflicts of financial interests pertaining to grants and sponsored research projects.
-To comply with this administrative policy, a Conflict of Interest Form must be completed and signed by the PI for all proposals sent to government agencies.
+To comply with this administrative policy, the conflict of interest section on the required internal form must be completed and the form signed by the Principal Investigator for all proposals sent to government agencies.

 6. Principal Investigator’s Responsibilities